RichTiTAN/Tor-Multiplexer/README.md

 # Tor Multiplexer For Windows
+__THIS IS THE END OF LIFE OF THIS APP, PLEASE HEAD TO https://github.com/RichTiTAN/CrimsonOnion FOR THE LATEST FEATURES AND UPDATES.__
   A windows tool to run multiple tor connections and load balance them with HAProxy with a simple and feature-full UI.
   Tor but faster!